reframejs/reframe/docs/overview.template.md

 You can start write your prototype right away and without thinking about what type of app is right for you.

-When we say Reframe is flexible, we mean it.
+When we say Reframe is rapid yet flexible, we mean it.

 See [Concetps](/docs/concepts.md) for more about Progressive Eject, Universal Framework, and other concepts such as the non-interactive-by-default approach.